andrewenletoh/FullstackReactASPNETCore/README.md

 # Introduction

-This is a small side project for me to put my other projects somewhere on display, while also trying out a new stack that I'm unfamiliar with.
+This is a small side project for me to put my other projects somewhere on display, while also trying out a new backend that I'm unfamiliar with.
 Still adding stuff to it.
 I'm using this project kind of as a sandbox.

 # Architecture